 - Denver Water’s conservation plan aims to accelerate the pace of water conservation in its service area and reduce overall water use from pre-2002 drought usage by 22 percent by 2016.

-- The plan is a significant part of Denver Water’s future water supply planning.
+- The plan is a significant part of Denver Water’s long-term water supply planning.
 Denver Water’s ability to provide long-term, reliable supplies for its customers rests on three strategies for augmenting existing supplies: conservation, recycled water and developing new supplies.

 - Denver Water has had an active conservation program since the 1970s, but the recent drought and evidence of climate change reminds us that we live in a semi-arid region.
 Denver Water’s service area, which includes more than a million people, gets by on an average annual precipitation of only 15 inches supplemented by water stored in reservoirs.

 - In 2006, the Denver Water Board of Commissioners set a new conservation goal to reduce water use to 165 gallons per person per day* by 2016.
 This is a 22 percent reduction from average pre-2002 drought use of 211 gallons per person per day.
 Coincidentally, Denver Water customers hit the goal of 165 gallons per person per day during the drought, but we did it in part by making emergency sacrifices, not just by reducing waste.